 - Stimulus control therapy: This technique helps a patient remove the things, or thoughts, that make their mind resist sleep.
 An example: A therapist may suggest that a patient follow a consistent sleep-time, wake-time schedule.

-- Sleep restriction: This technique requires a patient reduce the time they spend in bed.
+- Sleep restriction: This technique requires a patient to reduce the time they spend in bed.
 It’s a form of partial sleep deprivation that allows the person to become more tired for successive nights.

-- Sleep hygiene: This technique requires a patient change their lifestyle habits that hurt their sleep.
+- Sleep hygiene: This technique requires a patient to change their lifestyle habits that hurt their sleep.
 This could be drinking less caffeine late in the day, getting more exercise, etc.

 - Sleep environment improvement: This technique requires a person to better their sleep environment.
-A therapist may recommend the patient remove a television from a bedroom, or request that patient keep their bedroom dark and free from distractions.
+A therapist may recommend the patient remove a television from a bedroom, or request that the patient keep their bedroom dark and free from distractions.